 Three transport options from the airports:

-- From Suvarnabhumi (BKK): Airport Rail Link to Phaya Thai (28 min, $1), BTS to Saphan Taksin (12 min, $1), then the hotel shuttle boat from Sathorn pier (4 min, free).
+• From Suvarnabhumi (BKK): Airport Rail Link to Phaya Thai runs 28 minutes for $1, then BTS to Saphan Taksin for another 12 minutes and $1, then the free hotel shuttle boat from Sathorn pier, around 4 minutes.
 Total around $3 and 65 minutes door to door.

-- From Don Mueang (DMK): A1 bus to BTS Mo Chit, then BTS south to Saphan Taksin.
-Cheaper, longer (90+ minutes).
+• From Don Mueang (DMK): A1 bus to BTS Mo Chit, then BTS south to Saphan Taksin.
+Cheaper, longer at 90 minutes and up.

 The spa and pools logistics

 Two pools.
-The smaller (12 meters, River Wing side) is lap-friendly in the early morning and surrounded by daybeds in the afternoon.
-The larger (25 meters, Thonburi side) is the magazine-shot pool with a swim-up bar.
-To use the larger one, plan a 90-minute block by the time the shuttle ride is included.
-The spa is on the same Thonburi side: signature 90-minute Thai herbal massage is around $153, 120-minute Oriental Essence is $236.
-Book 24 hours ahead; concierge can usually fit same-day if the schedule is flexible.
+The smaller one of 12 meters on the River Wing side is good for laps in the early morning and ringed by daybeds in the afternoon.
+The larger one of 25 meters on the Thonburi side is the magazine shot pool with a swim up bar.
+To use the larger one, plan a 90 minute block once the shuttle ride is included.
+The spa is on the same Thonburi side, with a signature Thai herbal massage of 90 minutes at around $153 and a 120 minute Oriental Essence at $236.
+Book 24 hours ahead.
+The concierge can usually fit same day if the schedule is flexible.

 The breakfast tent and the Verandah

-During peak occupancy, breakfast is served either in the indoor-outdoor Verandah or in a white tent on the lawn.
-The tent disfigures the east-side river view from the Verandah for guests indoors.
+During peak occupancy, breakfast is served either in the indoor and outdoor Verandah or in a white tent on the lawn.
+The tent obscures the east side river view from the Verandah for guests indoors.
 The west side keeps the view.
-If breakfast view matters, sit on the west side, or order to the suite.
+If the breakfast view matters, sit on the west side, or order to the suite.

 Costs to know in advance